 Each group will be given 5 minutes to create an acrostic poem, and 5 minutes to present their poems to the group.
-Group 1, with the story of Daniel, will create an acrostic poem using the word TRUST.
-Group 2, with the story of Rahab, will create an acrostic poem using the word COURAGE.
+Group 1 with the story of Daniel will create an acrostic poem using the word TRUST.
+Group 2 with the story of Rahab will create an acrostic poem using the word COURAGE.
 To create an acrostic poem, have the participant write the word down the side of the paper vertically.
-Then they must add a word that is related to and descriptive of the vertical word and begins with each letter of the vertical word.
-Here is an example for the word GOD:
+Then they must add a word that is related to and descriptive of the vertical line that begins with each letter of the vertical word.
+Here is an example:

-Good Over Dearest
+Good Over

+Dearest